Fifteenth Workshop of

 7.00-7.30pm Drinks Reception

 A provisional list of papers accompanies this invitation.
-The themes to be covered in the Workshop include
+The themes to be covered in the Workshop will be announced shortly.

 Papers will be circulated electronically in advance of the Workshop.
 In the panel sessions, paper givers will briefly summarise their findings, providing time for comments and questions from the floor.